matinbayaat/matinbayaat/README.md

 ### 🧑‍💻 About Me

-- 🎓 I'm currently studying Computer Engineering  and I'm a  Python developer
+- 🎓 I'm currently studying Computer Engineering
-- 🌱 I’m currently learning Machine learning and internet networking and linux
+- 🌱 I’m currently learning Machine learning and linux
 - 👯 I'm looking to collaborate on open source projects and build cool and useful projects
 - 💬 Ask me about  Python,Django,Machine Learning , or Linux
 - ⚡ Fun fact: I love solving puzzles and debugging more than writing code!